bird-house/birdhouse-deploy/birdhouse/components/README.rst

   # recreate scheduler container for new AUTODEPLOY_PLATFORM_FREQUENCY to be effective
   ./pavics-compose.sh stop scheduler && ./pavics-compose.sh rm -vf scheduler && ./pavics-compose.sh up -d

 * Create a ``test`` branch so you can add bogus commits without affecting your real PR.
-Setup your main checkout to track that test branch so it new changes to trigger.
+Set up your main checkout (birdhouse-deploy) to track that test branch so it will detect new changes on the test branch and trigger the autodeploy.

 .. code-block:: shell